XAdanM/XAdamM.github.io/content/posts/ainion.md

 ---

 ChatGPT... wow.
 It's great at spitting out mounds of realistic-sounding sentences even with the most absurd prompts.
-You know what that means!
-Time to imitate *The Onion*.
+You know what that means: time to imitate *The Onion*!

 On the other hand, ChatGPT isn't creative enough to come up with article topics, so I thought of some frivolous ideas and generated the articles with prompts starting with "Write a long, detailed, highly exaggerated and farcical news article about...".

+And to trip you up, one of the ten articles I generated actually begins with an actual *The Onion* article!
+However, *The Onion* articles are usually very short, so I used ChatGPT to write some more about the topic.
+Can you identify which article is the real fake news?

 ## Programmers being trapped inside Vim and unable to exit